“We need more brave ventures like West London Zone to prevent there being many more [young people left behind].”

 We do this by helping charities, local authorities, schools and children’s centres deliver the best possible opportunities and support to the children and young people in this community.

 Over the next 10 years we have a plan to reach 13,000 children and young people across three square miles of inner West London.

 As a ‘Collective Impact’ initiative, our approach was designed together with local people to better utilise the assets that already existed in the area.
 This means that we work with local schools and children’s centres to identify the children and young people aged 0-25 who could most benefit from being part of West London Zone.
 Then with the support of our Link Workers, each person (and their family) participates in an individually tailored programme of opportunities and support from our local partners.
 Behind the scenes, the WLZ ‘backbone’ team organises the partnership, manages finance and analyses the data collected by our team on the ground.

-WLZ works with the best local, regional and national charities supporting children and young people across the range of issues – from learning to well being and character.
-They work towards a set of shared goals, with shared values and shared measurement.
-Being part of WLZ does not compromise partners’ independence but it does mean there can be ‘one team’ around the child or young person – rather than multiple agencies working in isolation from each other.
+West London Zone works with the best local, regional and national charities.
+Being part of West London Zone does not compromise partners’ independence but it does mean there is ‘one team’ around the child or young person – rather than multiple agencies working in isolation from each other.